2015 Migration Patterns

 View the Moving Migration Patterns Infographic

 Since January 1993, Atlas Van Lines has reviewed and released data on the origins and destinations of interstate (or between states) moves throughout the previous calendar year.
-The 2014 Migration Patterns study results provide a snapshot of relocation patterns.
-This year, 26 states were balanced, 14 states were outbound, and ten states, in addition to Washington D.C., were inbound.
+The 2015 Migration Patterns study results provide a snapshot of relocation patterns.
+This year, 20 states, in addition to Washington D.C., registered as balanced, 18 states were outbound, and 12 states were inbound.